Water Communion -- August 23, 2015

 From uua.org: The Water Communion, also sometimes called Water Ceremony, was first used at a Unitarian Universalist worship service in the 1980s.
 Many UU congregations now hold a Water Communion once a year, often at the beginning of the new church year.
 Members bring to the service a small amount of water from a place that is special to them.
 During the appointed time in the service, people one by one pour their water together into a large bowl.
 As the water is added, the person who brought it tells why this water is special to them.
 The combined water is symbolic of our shared faith coming from many different sources.
 It is often then blessed by the congregation, and sometimes is later boiled and used as the congregation's "holy water" in child dedication ceremonies and similar events.

-During this service the Sunday before Thanksgiving, members, friends and visitors are i nvited to share cornbread and cider in honor of the fall’s harvest and in appreciation of our abundance.
-We will also continue the Unitarian Universalist Service Committee's Guest at Your Table program to learn more about UUSC's human-rights partners and projects.
+During this service the Sunday before Thanksgiving, members, friends and visitors are invited to share different ethnic breads and cider in honor of the fall’s harvest and in appreciation of our abundance.
 This service will be followed by our annual Chili Cookoff.

 Children and youth share their talents in a pageant celebrating Christmas, Winter Solstice, Hanukah, Kwanzaa and/or other winter holidays.
-A cookie reception follows this service, with half of the cookies donated to a local homeless shelter.
+A cookie reception follows this service, with half of the cookies donated to a local shelter for people who are currently homeless.

-In this unique Unitarian Universalist ceremony, members and friends celebrate Easter and the coming of spring while honoring the foundational ministry of Norbert Capek.
+In this unique Unitarian Universalist ceremony, members and friends celebrate the coming of spring while honoring the foundational ministry of Norbert Capek.
 A potluck lunch and Easter egg hunt follows the ceremony.

 From uua.org: The Flower Communion usually takes place in the spring near the time of Easter.
 In this ceremony, members of the congregation are asked beforehand to bring a flower to the Sunday service.
 Upon entering the sanctuary, each person places his or her flower on the altar or in a shared vase.
 The flowers are blessed by the minister or congregation during the ceremony, and the sermon usually reflects upon the flowers' symbolism.
 At the end of the service, each person brings home a flower other than the one that he or she brought.